Homogeneous quandles with abelian inner automorphism groups: Introduction

-\textbf{Acknowledgement.} The authors would like to thank Hiroshi Tamaru and Yuta Taniguchi for constructive discussion and helpful comments.
-This work begins with the intensive lecture on quandles by Professor Hiroshi Tamaru at Hokkaido University in November 2021.
-This work is supported by JSPS KAKENHI Grant Number 22KJ0114 and 23KJ0031.
+\textbf{Acknowledgment.} The authors would like to thank Hiroshi Tamaru and Yuta Taniguchi for constructive discussion and helpful comments.
+This work began with the intensive lecture on quandles by Professor Hiroshi Tamaru at Hokkaido University in November 2021.
+This work is supported by JSPS KAKENHI Grant Numbers 22KJ0114 and 23KJ0031.